savonet/liquidsoap/doc/content/migrating.md

 From 2.1.x to 2.2.x
 -------------------

+### Harbor HTTP server

+The API for registering HTTP server endpoint was completely.
+It should be more flexible and provide node/express like API for registering endpoints and middleware.
+You can checkout [the harbor HTTP documentation](harbor_http.html) for more details.

 ### Metadata overrides

 Some metadata overrides have been made to reset on track boundaries.
 Previously, those were permanent even though they